Healing Emotional Wounds: From “Never Got” to “Never Lost”

 The Story of “I Never Got What I Needed”

-For a long time, I lived inside a painful, very understandable story.
+For a long time, I lived inside a painful but very understandable story.
+It shaped how I understood love, worth, and what healing emotional wounds might actually look like in my life.

 Growing up, there was conflict and stress.
-There was not a lot of calm, consistent emotional presence.
-There wasn’t a steady sense of: “You are seen.
-You are held.
-Your feelings make sense.”
+There wasn’t much calm, consistent emotional presence.
+There wasn’t a steady sense of being seen and held, or of hearing that your feelings made sense.

-As a child, it is almost impossible not to internalize that.
-The quiet logic becomes: “If I were different somehow, better, easier, more accomplished, maybe I would feel the love and softness I am longing for.”
+As a child, it’s almost impossible not to internalize that.
+The quiet logic becomes, “If I were different somehow, better, easier, more accomplished, maybe I would finally feel the love and softness I’m longing for.”

-This story does not stay in childhood.
-It often follows us into adult life.
+That story doesn’t stay in childhood.
+It follows us quietly into adult life.

 How This Story Shows Up Now